OIEIEIO/ups-DuckCoinCoin/README.md

 ### 🦆 Why duck?

-Because *coin* is the sound that ducks make in French.
+Because "coin" is the sound that ducks make in French.